saivamsikaruturi/vamsilabs-dev-notes-main/docs/interviewquestions.md

 int i = 09;: This is not a valid integer initialization in Java.
 In Java, if a numeric literal starts with a leading zero (0), it is interpreted as an octal (base 8) number.
 However, octal numbers can only include digits from 0 to 7.
 Since 9 is not a valid octal digit, the code int i = 09; will result in a compilation error.

+## application.yml vs application.properties

+application.properties.
+ 1. Data is stored in key-value fashion.
+2. Sequential format

+Advantages
+1. Easy to modify

+Disadvantages
+1. Repetition in keys
+2. On increase in properties files, it becomes difficult to read.
+3.Need to write separate .properties file for each environment.

+application.yml file
+1. Yaml stands for Yet Another Markup Language.
+2. Stores in key-value
+3. Hierarchical format.

+Advantages:
+1. Easy to modify
+2. Easy to understand as it followy hierarchial approach.
+3. No repetition in keys.
+4. MultiLanuage support.
+5. We can have array, List and Map also in yaml.
+6. Can have multiple profiles in single .yml file.

+Disadvantage:
+1. Complex identation formatting.

 ## Is Java Pass by Value or Pass by reference ??